Code-Institute-Submissions/MS1-Catsitting/README.md

 ## Business goals

-Snuggle cats is a cat sitting compagny originally set up by two friends who have extensive knowledge and experience in caring for animals and well known in their local area.
-They have now recruited 5 other cat sitters to join their venture and they want a responsive website to
+Snuggle cats is a cat sitting compagnyset up by a former veterinary nurse  who have extensive knowledge and experience in caring for animals and well known in their local area.
+She is now expending her company and has recruited 5 other cat sitters to join their venture and want a website to advertise their cat sitting services across London.
 - create an online presence
-- generate new leads and new customers.
+- generate new leads
-- engaging and practical about their course

 ### **User goals**